-As we begin the new year, we wanted to highlight five topics, beyond the impact of COVID-19 and related uncertainties, that we believe businesspeople and policy makers will be grappling with in 2022.
+As we begin the new year, we wanted to highlight five topics, beyond the impact of COVID-19 and related uncertainties, that we believe business leaders and policymakers will be grappling with in 2022.
 Throughout the year, we will focus our efforts to provide solutions-focused analysis on these topics as well as a host of others.

 Despite strong demand for workers and rising wages, the U.S. labor force is still 3.5 million people smaller than it was prior to the COVID-19 pandemic.
-Meanwhile, there are 10.6 million job openings, 3 million higher than the record set in late 2018.
+Meanwhile, there are 11 million job openings – 3.5 million higher than record set in late 2018.
 While the number of people quitting jobs has increased (as Chart 1 below illustrates), that trend doesn’t account for all the job openings.
 How much of this job shortfall reflects caretaking needs and COVID-19 concerns which, as they hopefully lessen, will bring people back into the workforce?
 Or is there a permanent shift in people’s work choices?

 Inflation hit its highest level in almost 40 years, with overall prices up 6.8% from a year ago.
 To date, the majority of pickup is the result of an increase in goods prices (red line in Chart 2), which are being bolstered by COVID-driven demand and supply shortages.
 The risk is that service inflation starts to accelerate as service prices depend more on labor costs.
 Will businesses be able to offset higher wages with stronger worker productivity, or are we at risk of a vicious wage-price spiral where workers and businesses start to expect larger price increases or fatter wages?
 Keep an eye out for shifts in unit labor costs (Chart 3) – the difference between compensation and productivity – and inflation expectations (Chart 4).